MicrosoftDocs/powerquery-docs/powerquery-docs/data-privacy-firewall.md

 Let's say you define a query with one step (which will again correspond to one partition) that accesses two other queries (that is, two other partitions).
 What if you wanted, in the same step, to also directly access a SQL database?
 Why can't a partition reference other partitions and directly access compatible data sources?

 As you saw earlier, when one partition references another partition, the Firewall acts as the gatekeeper for all the data flowing into the partition.
 To do so, it must be able to control what data is allowed in.
-If there are data sources being accessed within the partition, as well as data flowing in from other partitions, it loses its ability to be the gatekeeper, since the data flowing in could be leaked to one of the internally accessed data sources without it knowing about it.
+If there are data sources being accessed within the partition, and data flowing in from other partitions, it loses its ability to be the gatekeeper, since the data flowing in could be leaked to one of the internally accessed data sources without it knowing about it.
 Thus the Firewall prevents a partition that accesses other partitions from being allowed to directly access any data sources.

 So what happens if a partition tries to reference other partitions and also directly access data sources?